mozilla/fx-private-relay/docs/dependency-updates.md

 Used to run basic code formatting when committing.
 You can verify that these work locally by changing formatting (e.g. changing `"` into `'`) and checking that it gets changed back (resulting in an empty commit) when committing.

+### `chokidar-cli`

+To watch files when running `npm run watch`.
+You can verify that this still works by running that command and making sure that the server restarts if you edit a source file.